polterguy/polterguy.github.io/index.md

-In addition to the application generator, Magic Cloud is also a virtual cloud system, allowing you to install it on top of your existing servers, providing you with more or less everything a traditional cloud vendor provides you with, such as AWS or Azure, with one crucial difference being that Magic is 100% Open Source and free to use as you see fit.
+In addition to the application generator, Magic Cloud is also a virtual cloud system, allowing you to install it on top of your existing servers, providing you with more or less everything a traditional cloud vendor provides you with, such as AWS or Azure - With one crucial difference being that Magic is 100% Open Source and free to use as you see fit.
 You can also install Magic on any VPS in 5 minutes.
 Below you can see some of Magic's main features.